 The Main Street planning process included site visits and meetings with stakeholders from each community.
 In April 2022, a site visit and preliminary discussion of needs and opportunities took place.
-Attending the site visit were Oneida County staff, Village elected officials and staff, and members of the Consultant Team.
-Following the site visit, a Design Ideas Workshop was held in June with Village staff, Oneida County staff, and members of the Consultant Team to refine ideas on multi-modal transportation options, streetscape amenities, and project ideas.
+Attending the site visit were Oneida County/HOCTC staff, Village elected officials, Village consultants, and members of the Oneida County Consultant Team.
+Following the site visit, a Design Ideas Workshop was held in June with Village officials, staff, the Village's consultants, Oneida County/HOCTC staff, and members of the County's Consultant Team to refine ideas on multi-modal transportation options, streetscape amenities, and project ideas.